John Mosman (goldsmith): Family background

-There is some confusion between the John Mosman who served James V of Scotland and the activities of other members of the family.
+There is some confusion between the John Mosman who served King James V and the activities of other members of the family.
 Another John Mosman of a previous generation was an Edinburgh apothecary.
 A branch of the family including a John Mosman and his son Robert Mosman was recorded in February 1490 in connection with their tenancy of the lands of "Easter Gledstanis".

 In 1508, a John Mosman and his servant John Bykat were involved in a violent struggle involving several Edinburgh goldsmiths.
 Daggers were drawn and William Currour cut James McCalyean's lip with a goldsmith's file.
 This John Mosman was married to Agnes Bartholmew in 1512.
 Alan Mosman was also a goldsmith in Edinburgh at this time, and was involved in organising a pageant of the Passion in 1507.

 Another John Mosman was a public notary in Glasgow.
 He worked for Agnes Sinclair, Countess of Bothwell, the mother of James Hepburn, 4th Earl of Bothwell in the 1550s.